kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

     # listen on? (optional)
     local 10.0.0.248

-The `local` config line should reflect the IP address of your jail, In all likelihood, this will be an RFC-1918 private IP address.
+The `local` config line should reflect the IP address of your jail.
+In all likelihood, this will be an RFC-1918 private IP address.
 This is OK.

 ###Tracking client IPs